|

 Points against

-(1) The high number of takes Kubrick demanded in the film would make continuity errors more likely (cigarettes burning down too quickly, furniture moving etc.) leading to what Garret Brown referred to as the forces of entropy taking over.
+forces of entropy taking over.
 GS: A point which I have made several times on amk and The Shining forum is a simple one which is often overlooked.
 That is, that in the process of editing a long scene, when the action gets greatly compressed, so-called 'continuity errors' are almost bound to occur.
 A good examples of this is the piece of paper in Jack's typewriter in the early 'why don't you get the fuck out of here' scene.
 In the full version of the scene I am certain that Jack reloaded the typewriter just before continuing his typing.

-(2) Part of the Overlook sets were destroyed and had to be rebuilt after a fire at the studio.
+a fire at the studio.
 The fire damaged one shooting stage, which contained the big lobby/Colorado lounge set.
 The fire destroyed many of the archive photographs on loan from Warner Brothers.
 Fortunately this happened just AFTER the all scenes which used them had been completed, according to GS rumours that Kubrick ordered the sets to be rebuilt are absolutely false.
 (1)

 Point for

-(2) Continuity errors create a temporal and spatial dislocation, giving rise to a sense of menace in the hotel.
+(2) Continuity errors create a temporal and spatial dislocation, giving

-(3) Objects disappearing changing colors or being moved fits in with Freud's definition of the Uncanny being something that was familiar but now alien, which Kubrick used as a starting point in the scripting of the film.
+Freud's definition of the Uncanny being something that was familiar but now alien, which Kubrick used as a starting point in the scripting of the film.

 (4) Some of the errors fit in with the theme of doubling in The Shining , (see question 21 in this section) for instance there are two typewriters, two panels knocked out the door when Jack attacks Wendy with the axe and two walk in freezers in Hallorann says to Wendy and Danny: "Now, right here is our walk-in freezer's tour of the Kitchen.

-Here is a list of the major continuity errors with theories to account for them in brackets:
+Here is a list of the major continuity errors with theories to account

 (doubling motif)

+During the tour of the kitchen Hallorann says to Wendy and Danny: "Now, right here is our walk-in freezer" He turns his head away from the camera as he opens the freezer door on the left side of the frame.
+When we see him as the freezer door opens, he is holding the door with his other hand.
+The next cut after that shows them exiting a freezer on the opposite wall from where they entered.
 GS: Yes, this is fascinating.
 Ray (Lovejoy) and Stanley cut this before I was involved in anyway with the cutting of the picture so I cant help you on this.
 BUT it has nothing whatever to do with the fire.
 The kitchen scenes and the freezer were not shot in a normal sound stage at all, but in a nearby warehouse several hundred yards from the other stages ... this was the very warehouse which was used immediately after principle photography as the main Shining cutting room block. (see q.
 20 editing The Shining )

 (Doubling and mirroring - an attempt to disorient the viewer.)

-There is a switch from a white typewriter (as seen in the slow zooming out from the typewriter to the wider angle of Jack throwing the ball up against the lounge wall), to a bluish typewriter seen in the later scenes of Jack and Wendy in the lounge.
+(Disorientation) There is a switch from a white typewriter (as seen in the slow zooming out from the typewriter to the wider angle of Jack throwing the ball up against the lounge wall), to a bluish typewriter seen in the later scenes of Jack and Wendy in the lounge.

 (Doubling and a possible reference to the Overlook Hotel being a metaphor of the USA [See Bill Blakemore].
 The white and blue of the Stars and Stripes with the blood providing the red).